So, is research bad for education?

 In some countries the approach to higher education research has defined institutional hierarchies, with research-intensive institutions being promoted as premier league universities, while other, largely teaching-oriented, institutions are seen as second tier.
 Daniel de Visé may argue that the focus on research short-changes the students, but then again, ambitious students always make research-intensive universities their first choice, because the research under-pins the institutional status and reputation.

 The answer to all of this probably is that in order to be recognised as an academically significant institution, a university must have a good deal of high value research.
 However, that does not mean that it needs to be pursued in exactly the same way in each place.
 Some universities, with age, traditions and resources, may opt for an all-round research profile; but actually very few can afford to do this well.
 Most should find their own specialist areas or niches in which they wish to excel and which they prioritise, and in which they intend to compete with the best in the world.
 Such areas should typically be interdisciplinary.
 But all should recognise the pedagogical value of the pursuit of discovery and analysis, and the need to bring this close to the student.
-And seen in that way, research is certainly not bad for education.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+And seen in that way, research is certainly not bad for education.higher education comment below, or link to this permanent URL from your own site.